PALEOtoolkit/PALEOsediment.jl/examples/FOAM/README.md

   follow from charge balance).
 - Adsorbed Fe contribution to TAlk is implemented directly by including budget and transport contributions.

-## TODO a minimal config with SO4, H2S, CH4
+## Minimal config with SO4, H2S, CH4 only

+    julia> include("PALEO_examples_sediment_FOAM.jl")

+Minimal configuration with no N, Mn, Fe, pH and speciation, or minerals